Samantha Smith: Legacy

 Smith's contributions have been honored with a number of tributes by Russians and by the people of her home state of Maine.
 A monument to her was built in Moscow; "Samantha Smith Alley" in the Artek Young Pioneer camp was named after her in 1986.
 The monument built to Smith was stolen by metal thieves in 2003 following the dissolution of the Soviet Union in 1991.
 In 2003, Voronezh retiree Valentin Vaulin built a monument to her after raising funds from private donations.
 The Soviet Union issued a commemorative stamp with her likeness.
 In 1986, Russian astronomer Lyudmila Chernykh discovered asteroid 3147, which she named 3147 Samantha.
 Danish composer Per Nørgård wrote his 1985 viola concerto "Remembering Child" in memory of Smith.
 A diamond found in Siberia, a mountain in the former Soviet Union, a cultivar of tulips and of dahlias, and an ocean vessel have been named in Smith's honor.
 In 1985, a peace garden was established in Michigan along the St. Clair River to commemorate her achievements.
 In Maine, the first Monday in June of each year is officially designated as Samantha Smith Day by state law.
 There is a bronze statue of Smith near the Maine State Museum in Augusta, which portrays Smith releasing a dove with a bear cub resting at her feet.
 The bear cub represents both Maine and Russia.
+There are streets named after Samantha Smith in the settlements of Buryatia and the Bryansk region (Russia), as well as in Kazakhstan.
 Elementary schools in Sammamish, Washington, and in Jamaica, Queens, New York City, have been named after Samantha.
 In October 1985, Smith's mother founded The Samantha Smith Foundation, which fostered student exchanges between the United States and the Soviet Union (and, after December 1991, the ex-Soviet successor states) until it became dormant in the mid-1990s.
 The Foundation was formally dissolved in 2014 after two decades of dormancy.

-A 1987 episode of the U.S. sitcom The Golden Girls entitled "Letter to Gorbachev" draws inspiration from Smith's story.
+A 1987 episode of the US sitcom The Golden Girls entitled "Letter to Gorbachev" draws inspiration from Smith's story.
 In addition, the 1987 film Superman IV: The Quest for Peace included a scene where a boy writes Superman a letter to control the nuclear arms race; according to Christopher Reeve, this scene was also inspired by Smith's story.